cea-hpc/modules/doc/source/design/variants.rst

     - for instance ``avail mod foo=var`` returns all versions of *foo* module whether they support the foo variant or not
     - FUTURE: may be revised if variants are evaluated on search context

+- variant cannot be specified over the :mfcmd:`module-alias`, :mfcmd:`module-version` or :mfcmd:`module-virtual` commands

 .. _variant-shortcut: